silui/Charter-Challenge/README.md

-This repo is for Charter communication coding challenge.
+This repo is for Charter communication coding challenge.</br>
 To run, make sure you have g++ installed
 ```
 g++ main.cpp && ./a.out